Heading to South Corsica?

 And then you can start walking and exploring.

-Lavezzi islands Map and what to do:
+Lavezzi islands Map and things to do

 - If you stay only a couple of hours, you will cover only a section.
 The views and rocks are fascinating and you stop all the time